Slimbeaux/hello-world/README.md

 # hello-world
 first time creating a repo.
-This is the happy path
+This is the happy path.
+Syntax can be critical